aquaices/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* From the feedback of my peer, there are some places that can be improved and some more functions can be added.
+Light communication system is a good idea for the diver in the deep sea.
+Also, I am thinking about putting lights on the rope that falling from the ship towards the deep sea area where the diver is.
+It is a kind of instruction for them to assemble and go back.
+The control button on the screen need to be redesign.
+Now they are a little bit small and not easy to manipulate.
+The storyboard can be polished as well for showing more details of the light system for the deep sea.

 ## Make it your own